 The most fun thing about being in the late stages of pregnancy is the look on people’s faces when you respond to their question of when you are due.
 “Tomorrow!”
 I would gleefully announce, and the color from their faces would drain as they reckoned with the possibility that I might go into labor and they’d be obligated to help in the delivery.
 Still, it’s not all fun and games in your ninth month.
 Some of the things no one tells you about

 all the things done before they arrived.
 With my first kid, I was pretty prepared in terms of baby gear and arranging for my maternity leave.
 With my second, however, I sort of winged it.
 I had a toddler who did not care that I was gestating a new life that was about to enter the world and, as a result, would demand my care and attention.
 My 2 year old needed her snacks and she needed them now.

 my due date, but since nothing ever really prepares you for motherhood, I’m not sure how much it would have helped me.
-So, for what it’s worth, here are some things no one tells you about the week before your due date that totally happened to me:
+So, for what it’s worth, here are some things no one tells you about the week before your due date that totally happened to me: You Should Keep Working

-With my first kid, I worked from home starting the week before my due date, just in case.
+I worked from home starting the week before my due date, just in case.
 Yeah, I got bored.
 Yes, I was working, but I was so distracted by all the baby paraphernalia around me in my home, too.
 I couldn’t get the idea out of my head that labor could start any second.
 I was more nervous than relaxed so, essentially, my plan backfired.

 With my second baby, I worked through the last days of my pregnancy.
 On my due date, when I showed up at the office, my boss was so nervous for me.
 He asked me to please work from home as of the next day.
 Three days later, my son was born.